riggaroo/android-retrofit-test-examples/README.md

 # android-retrofit-test-examples
-Examples using different mechanisms of testing for Retrofit in Android
+Example usage for testing different server responses from an API.
+This is using Retrofit 2.